Makers of Sophia the robot plan mass rollout amid pandemic

-HONG KONG, Jan 25 (Reuters) - “Social robots like me can take care of the sick or elderly,” Sophia says as she conducts a tour of her lab in Hong Kong.
+HONG KONG (Reuters) - “Social robots like me can take care of the sick or elderly,” Sophia says as she conducts a tour of her lab in Hong Kong.
 “I can help communicate, give therapy and provide social stimulation, even in difficult situations.”

 Since being unveiled in 2016, Sophia - a humanoid robot - has gone viral.
 Now the company behind her has a new vision: to mass-produce robots by the end of the year.